 A Facebook icon will appear on your home screen alongside your app shortcut icons and widgets, allowing you to get to Facebook with a single tap.
 You can long-press the icon and drag it around to place it somewhere more convenient.

 Sure, this is an old tip, but it’s amazing how many people are still struggling with Facebook’s app when there’s such a better option available.
 The mobile site looks almost exactly like the app, and with modern mobile web browsers faster than ever, the Facebook website is pretty snappy.
-Add in the ability to send messages and (on Android) push notifications, and this is a killer solution.
+Switch to Metal on Android, and the experience gets even better.
+Add in the ability to send messages and (again, on Android) push notifications, and this is a killer solution.

 This also works for other social media services that provide half-decent mobile websites, of course.
-You could use this same process for Twitter, for example.
+You could use this same process for Twitter, for example—which is also supported by Metal on Android.
+Just sayin’.